|

 report should also be of high interest to state and federal polilcymakers

 and planners, as well as the business community.
 9. POLICIES TO PROMOTE ADULT EDUCATION AND POSTSECONDARY ALIGNMENT (28 pages) was prepared for the 3rd meeting of the National Commission on Adult Literacy on August 20, 2007.
 As introduced by its author, senior policy analyst Julie Strawn of the Center for Law and Social Policy, the publication focuses on "helping adults with lower skills and/or limited English proficiency earn postsecondary credentials that open doors to family-supporting jobs."
 It examines obstacles to moving toward this goal -- with major attention to lack of alignment between federal and state adult education efforts, job training services, and postsecondary education policies.
 It also draws attention to the financial, personal, and family challenges that prevent adults from seeking and completing programs.
 Numerous policy and action recommendations are given for Commission consideration.
 8. FAMILY LITERACY IN ADULT EDUCATION: The Federal and State Support Role was prepared for the August 20 meeting of the National Commission by Tony Peyton of the National Center for Family Literacy.
 This brief special perspectives paper (15 pp.) contains an Executive Summary and four major sections: (1) Making the Case: Why Provide Family Literacy Services; (2) Federal Support for Family Literacy; (3) Examples of State Family Literacy Initiatives; and (4) Issues & Recommendations.
 Among the five recommendations made by the author is that serious national and state attention should be given to the collection of comparable data about family literacy services, program types, funding, legislative provisions, and enrollments across the states, as well as research to fully demonstrate program outcomes.
 7. WORKPLACE EDUCATION: TWENTY STATE PERSPECTIVES was prepared for the Commission's third meeting on August 20, 2007.
 This Policy Brief by education consultant James Parker (formerly of the U.S. Department of Education) describes various aspects of current workplace education programs in 20 states: AR, CA, CT, FL, GA, IN, KY, LA, MA, MN, MS, NY, NC, OH, PA, SC, TX, VA, WV, and WI.
 It examines how the programs are funded; the level of effort in each case for the past two years; connections, partnerships, and/or strategic plans implemented by workplace education programs; how states measure outcomes or determine success; the nature of workplace education outcomes achieved; challenges or barriers faced by the states; what the states consider to be the key elements of success in their workplace education efforts, and what future policy options the states would like to consider.
 One section of the paper presents seven policy options from the author's perspective.
 In an appendix to the study, state profiles are given for the 20 states examined.
 [September 4, 2007, 22 pages] 6.
 ADULT EDUCATION AND POSTSECONDARY SUCCESS was presented at the Commission's third meeting on August 20, 2007.
 This Policy Brief was prepared by researcher Stephen Reder of Portland State University and the National Center for the Study of Adult Learning and Literacy.
 It examines GED holders in comparison to their counterparts who have received a high school diploma as well as those with no high school credential.
 The comparisons are made in terms of long-term postsecondary education outcomes.
 The author makes numerous recommendations for expanding and restructuring the adult education system, with the goal of college readiness and success in mind.
 [September 4, 2007 (rev. 10-8-07), 29 pp.] 5.
 TOUGH CHOICES OR TOUGH TIMES – A DVD talk to the Commission by Marc S. Tucker, President of the National Center for Education and the Economy.
 This talk summarizes highlights of the report of the New Commission on Skills of the American Workforce, for which Dr. Tucker was the Study Director.
 It calls for dramatic, even controversial changes in the structure and conduct of America’s K-12 and education system.
 The DVD is viewable only online with QuickTime and Flash on both MAC or PC platforms with high-speed connections.
-[July 2007, 17 minutes] 4.
+[July 2007, 17 minutes] Click here for Flash viewing.
+Click here for QuickTime viewing.
+For smooth audio, please await the full download before playing.
+4.

 FORCES CHANGING OUR NATION'S FUTURE was